Issue hierarchies

 The report uses several Pages selections.
 Pages selections will pull related issues and show results for higher-level issues as well.
 It will not show child issues, though.
 For example, filter by Issue type Epic will show only epics and you will lose any details for Stories, Bugs, and Subtasks.
 Selection by Issue type Story will show data by stories (issues created, original estimated hours, hours spent).
 It will show the totals for related epic as well.
 But it will not include data from sub-tasks.

-See the description for the Gantt chart to see how you can use custom measures as filters by Epic status.
+See the description for the Sprint and Epic gantt charts to see how you can use custom measures as filters by Epic status.

 Issue Epic hierarchy for epics in progress (issue link field dimension)